somleng/somleng-project/README.md

 ## Getting Started

-We recommend you play around with our hosted version to get a feel for how the product works before trying to run it locally.
-You can find a link to the sign-up page in our [documentation](https://www.somleng.org/docs.html).
+Follow the [Getting Started Guide](https://www.somleng.org/docs#getting-started) and run through the tutorials to learn about Somleng.

+## Installation

-Follow the [GETTING STARTED](https://github.com/somleng/somleng-project/blob/main/docs/GETTING_STARTED.md) guide to get Somleng up and running on your local development machine.
+Follow the [Installation](https://www.somleng.org/docs#installation) guide to get Somleng up and running on your local development machine.

 ## Deployment